cproctor/summer_course/curriculum/session_1/README.md

 You should work on this for about three hours between now and Session 2.

+0. Implement a few other subclasses of Animal and update `run_forest.py` so that it lets them interact.
+See if you can create a dynamic but stable ecosystem where predators keep other populations in check.

 1. Write a Card class to represent a playing card.
 Card should pass the tests in test_card.py.
 You can use card.py to get started.
 (Make sure your card.py file stays in the same folder as test_card.py, so that